Excerpt: Simmering Stu

 My poor little dog had never learned to swim.
 Considering how much he detested baths and ran for cover at the first raindrop, I’d always figured it was a lost cause.
 And yeah, I know poodles have a long and noble history as water retrievers—well, the big standard poodles anyway.
 What can I tell you?
 There weren’t enough Vienna sausages in the world to convince my pampered pooch to get his dainty little paws wet.

 “Sexy Beast!
 Where the hell are you?”
 Now who was hysterical?
 Imagine my relief when my panic-stricken cry was answered by a single imperious bark.
 I finally managed to push the hair out of my face and spied SB at last, halfway down the pool, his little body backlit by the underwater lights.

 He was swimming directly toward me, flawlessly dog paddling as if he’d been doing it his whole life.
 He barked again, in that commanding tone that said: Stay where you are, Jane.
 I’m coming for you.

 Good grief.
-Well, it would have been hard to argue that SB was the one who needed saving, considering all the flailing and sputtering I was doing.
+Well, it would have been hard to argue that my tiny dog was the one who needed saving, considering all the flailing and sputtering I was doing.
 He reached me in record time, latched on to the collar of my jacket, and started tugging me toward the side of the pool.

 “What’s all the hollering about?”
 It was the padre, ambling across the lawn toward us.

 Oh good, I was afraid I wouldn’t have an opportunity to completely humiliate myself tonight.